Climbing Mount Nyiragongo in the Congo is one of the best things I’ve ever done in my entire life!

 How to Book Your Mount Nyiragongo Trek

-You can organise your trek yourself via the Visit Virunga website (their website is excellent), organise through a local tour company or the best option – you can come on one of my Rock My Uganda, Rwanda & DRC Adventure tours and I can sort it all for you.
+You can organise your trek yourself via the Visit Virunga website (their website is excellent), organise through a local tour company or you can come on one of my Rock My Uganda, Rwanda & DRC Adventure tours and I can sort it all for you.

-My tour price includes your permit, visa, accommodation, transport, porter & chef hire, food, water, and sleeping bag hire – as well as another 12 days of amazing activities and experiences in Rwanda & Uganda.
+The Rock My Adventure tour price includes your permit, visa, accommodation, transport, porter & chef hire, food, water, and sleeping bag hire – as well as another 12 days of amazing activities and experiences in Rwanda & Uganda.

 Getting to Mount Nyiragongo

-You can also fly into Goma in the DRC with Ethiopian Airlines, but I’ve heard that the airport isn’t great and isn’t up to international standards.
+You can also fly into Goma in the DRC with Ethiopian Airlines, but I’ve heard that the airport isn’t great.

 If you are staying in Gisenyi the night before your trek, I would advise getting to the border at around 7.30am.
 We had our own transport, but your guesthouse or hotel can help you arrange it otherwise.